 We have also designed proprietary logos for use in the respective businesses of Tianying Jiuzhou and Yifeng Lianhe.
 As of March 31, 2015, Tianying Jiuzhou owned 97 PRC registered trademarks, six of which were transferred from Phoenix Satellite Trademark Limited, and Yifeng Lianhe owned 20 PRC registered trademarks.
 In addition, Tianying Jiuzhou had submitted 18 registration applications relating to eight logo designs, and Yifeng Lianhe had submitted one registration application relating to one logo design, to the PRC Trademark Office.
 Both of our affiliated consolidated entities continue to use certain of Phoenix TV's logos that are licensed from Phoenix Satellite Television Trademark Limited.
 Therefore we are currently not in compliance with a notice of the MIIT which requires ICP License-holders to own the trademarks used in their value-added telecommunications businesses.
-For information-D. Risk Factors-Risks Relating to Our Business and Industry-Our Affiliated Consolidated Entities and their respective shareholders do not own the trademarks used in their value-added telecommunications services, which may subject them to revocation of their licenses or other penalties or sanctions."
+For information about the risks related to our use of licensed trademarks and our plans to remedy such risks, see "Item 3.
+Key Information-D. Risk Factors-Risks Relating to Our Business and Industry-Our Affiliated Consolidated Entities and their respective shareholders do not own the trademarks used in their value-added telecommunications services, which may subject them to revocation of their licenses or other penalties or sanctions."